SSP For Parents

 Pricing for the SSP for Parents Group:

-• The Parents’ group is $1050 ($350 deposit, payment plans available), which breaks down to $150 per week for 7-hours of guided support and between-session check-ins.
+• The Parents’ SSP group is $1050 ($350 non-refundable deposit, payment plans available), which breaks down to $150 per week for 7-weeks of guided support, between-session check-ins, and access to the SSP Core playlist and the follow-up SSP Balance playlist.

-When your nervous system feels safer, your child’s nervous system feels safer.
+When your nervous system feels safe, your child’s nervous system learns safety.

-👉 Learn More About the SSP for Parents Group and schedule a free 30-minute consultation call with me.
+👉 Learn More About the SSP for Parents Group and schedule a free 30-minute consultation call.

 About the Safe and Sound Protocol (SSP)